great-expectations/great_expectations/docs/docusaurus/docs/cloud/setup/setup_cloud.md

 6. Click **Close**.

-7. Locate and copy your organization ID:

-    - Click **Settings** > **Tokens**.

-    - Copy the value in the **Organization ID** field and save it in the same location with your user access token.
+7. Copy the value in the **Organization ID** field and save it in the same location with your user access token.

 ## Create a Data Context

-A Data Context provides the configurations and methods necessary for GX Cloud components.
+A Data Context provides the configurations and methods for GX Cloud components, including Data Sources, Expectations, Profilers, and Checkpoints.

 1. In Jupyter Notebook, copy this code into a cell to instantiate the GX Cloud <TechnicalTag tag="data_context" text="Data Context"/>.